paydaylight/csgo-config/README.md

 ## Introduction

-This is my config that I use in CS:GO
+A config I use for CS:GO, made a repo for convenience.

 ## Autoexec.cfg